Abdy baronets of Albyns (1849): Sir Robert Abdy, 5th Baronet

 Sir Robert Henry Edward Abdy, 5th Baronet (11 September 1896 – 17 November 1976) was the second son of Sir Henry Abdy, 4th Baronet.
-He was educated at Charterhouse School and the Royal Military Academy Sandhurst, and subsequently became a lieutenant in the 15th/19th The King's Royal Hussars.
-Sir Robert married Iya De Gay (formerly Jongejans; 1897-1993) on 23 June 1923, but they were divorced in 1928.
-Two years later, on 10 February 1930, he married Lady Helen Diana Bridgeman (1907–1967), daughter of the 5th Earl of Bradford.
+He was educated at Charterhouse School and the Royal Military College, Sandhurst, and subsequently was commissioned as a lieutenant in the 15th/19th The King's Royal Hussars.
+Abdy married Iya De Gay (formerly Jongejans; 1897-1993) on 23 June 1923, but they were divorced in 1928.
+Through this marriage, he became the stepfather of actor George Gaynes.
+Two years later, on 10 February 1930, he married Lady Diana Bridgeman (1907–1967), daughter of the 5th Earl of Bradford.
 They had one son, Valentine (b.
 1937), before being divorced in 1962.
 Sir Robert's third wife was Jane Noble, whom he married on 5 September 1962 and divorced in 1973.
 After the divorce Jane continued to look after Robert until his death.
 Jane, Lady Abdy died in 2015.

 Sir Valentine Abdy, 6th Baronet

 Sir Valentine Robert Duff Abdy, 6th Baronet (11 September 1937 – 27 June 2012) was the only son of Sir Robert Abdy, 5th Baronet.
 Educated at Eton College, he was a European Representative at the Smithsonian Institution, 1983–1995, serving in 1995 as a member of the National Board.
 He was Special Advisor to the International Fund for the Promotion of Culture, UNESCO in 1991.
 He was a member of the Organising Committee, Cité de l'Espace, Toulouse from 1999.
-Sir Valentine married Mathilde Marie Alexe Christianne de la Ferté in 1971, and they had one son, Robert Etienne Eric Abdy (b.
-1978), before divorcing in 1982.
+Sir Valentine married Mathilde Marie Alexe Christianne de la Ferté in 1971, and they had one son, Robert Etienne Eric Abdy, before divorcing in 1982.

-Robert Etienne Eric Abdy (b.
-February 22, 1978) is the son and the heir of the 6th Baronet.
+Robert Etienne Eric Abdy is the heir of the 6th Baronet.
 As of 2021 the baronetcy is listed as Vacant on the Official Roll of the Baronetage, meaning he has yet to prove his claim to the title.